Key Terms and Phrases for Doing Business in China

 In general, they are consistent with the International Financial Reporting Standards (IFRS) with some differences.

 Committed Capital is the capital that an investor (a shareholder) promises to contribute to a Chinese company in the form of cash, intellectual property or other forms of contribution.

 Declared Dishonest Debtor (in Mandarin “失信被执行人”) refers to a list of people who have defaulted in repaying their debt and are deemed by a legal document of a court in China to refuse to perform payment obligations intentionally.
 The list of “Declared Dishonest Debtors” or “Untrustworthy persons” is maintained and updated by the Supreme People’s Court in China.

-A letter, usually written by a lawyer on a client’s behalf, demanding that the recipient of the letter take certain remedial action or cease specific wrongdoing.
+A letter, usually drafted by a lawyer on his/her client’s behalf, demanding that the recipient of the letter take certain remedial action or cease specific wrongdoing.

 Domain name squatting, also known as cybersquatting, is the action of registering a domain name, usually in bad faith, with the intention of selling the domain name back to that business.